Tuesday, November 19, 2024

 May 9 1990 - Kathmandu - Nepal - Journal Entry

-Kathmandu is a magical city.
-I stumbled on a procession for the Kumari, the living goddess, in Thamel.
+Kathmandu is a magical city filled with pilgrims traveling to the city's holy shrines and temples of the pantheon of Asian religions.
+I haven't seen a single church and with good reason.
+Jesus might have traveled to Kashmir after his crucifixition, but no one here worships him here.
+Certainly not this atheist, but I am in wonderment, when I stumbled on a procession for the Kumari, the living goddess, in Thamel.
 These young girls are chosen from the Newari tribe to serve as living vessel for the Hindu goddess Durga until menstruation.
 The word Kumari means 'virgin' in Nepali.
 They are revered for their purity, but soldiers disrupted the holy ritual as the government has outlawed the gathering of people, as the citizens clamor for democracy.
 The TV announcers are accusing the demonstrators of communism and godlessness.
 So far there is no bloodshed.

 I walked to the Thai Air office on the main boulevard shaded by trees harboring thousands of sleeping bat.
-The ground is splatter with bat dung.
-I'm glad I decided to wear my sneakers.
+The ground is splattered with bat dung.
+I'm glad to be wearing my sneakers.

 Last night after drinks at the Yeti Hotel Lance and I walked through dark streets.
 He was wearing flip-flops and stepped waist deep into an open-air sewer.
+Up to his waist.
+I pull him out.
+Cursing.
+I help him back to the hotel at a distance.
+He smells strongly of shit.
 I hope he doesn't get a disease from this dip in the city's waste waters.

-Thai Air wasn't ab;e to confirm my flight from Delhi to Paris.
+This afternoon Thai Air wasn't able to confirm my flight from Delhi to Paris.

 I might have to fly to Munich.
 It's been over eight years since I was in Germany.
 I left in December 1982 on an overnight train to Gare du Nord, having ended my working with the pimps at the BSirs nightclub.
 I wonder what would have happened, if I had stayed in Hamburg.